-We all know that when it comes to losing weight, it’s not just exercise that does the trick.
-The reality is that what we eat, how much we eat, and when we eat plays a big part in staying healthy.
-And while there are many plans out there that can help shed those extra pounds, the one plan that works for me, and I see time and time again work for so many others, is intermittent fasting.
+We all know that when it comes to losing weight, exercise is not the only thing that matters.
+The reality is that what we eat, how much we eat, and when we eat play a critical role in staying healthy.
+And while there are many diet plans out there that can help shed those extra pounds, the one plan that works for me and so many others is intermittent fasting.

-Some of you may have started it during the Quaran-TONE challenge, and others might be new.
-Either way, here is a little guide to get started.
+Some of you may have started it during the Quaran‑TONE challenge, and others might be new.
+Either way, here is a little intermittent fasting guide to get started.

 What is Intermittent Fasting?